 Information from MDPH regarding bottled water, including contact information, can be found here.

 Who can I contact for more information on PFAS in drinking water?

-Private well owners or users should contact their local board of health or town government for information specific to their local water supply.
+Private well owners or users should contact their local board of health or town government for information regarding groundwater quality issues in the area.
 For any additional PFAS drinking water inquires, contact the MassDEP Drinking Water Program at: Program.firstname.lastname@example.org, Subject: PFAS.